reouct/CS-260/README.md

 - **Calls to third party endpoints** - Every time you refresh the About page, there will be a new quote displayed.
 - **Backend service endpoints** - Placeholders for login that stores the current user on the server.
 - **Frontend calls service endpoints** - I did this using the fetch function in the About page.

+## DB deliverable

+For this deliverable I stored the votes in the database.

+- **MongoDB Atlas database created** - done!
+- **Endpoints for data** - My stubbed out endpoints now process the data and send it to Mongo.
+- **Stores data in MongoDB** - done!